cperales/Ridge-ELM-framework/README.md

 python utils/writing_json.py
 ```

+The python script read the templates from `utils/template.py`, the selected datasets from `utils/selected_datasets` and data available in the `data/` folder.
+If no dataset is specified, then the config files will cointain all the datasets.

 These config files have

-- Running parameters (datasets, where to find them, ...)
+- Running parameters (datasets, where to find them, where report the CSV with the metrics...)
 - Hyperparameters for cross validation, which are selected from `utils/template.py`.

 ## Parallelization